seananderson/metafolio/inst/ms/ms.md

 Untangling the mechanisms that underpin the stability of ecological systems is a critical focus of ecology [e.g. @ives2007; @demazancourt2013].
-Decades of research has focused on the role of species richness and functional diversity in driving community stability; however, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [e.g. @balvanera2006; @ives2007; @demazancourt2013].
-Two key drivers of stability that have been comparatively understudied are response diversity [@winfree2009; @mori2013] --- different responses to the environment by functionally similar species or populations [@elmqvist2003] --- and the role of metapopulations [@schtickzelle2007].
+Decades of research has focused on the role of species richness and functional diversity in driving stability; however, recent research has highlighted that the drivers of ecological stability are more complex and multidimensional than previously thought [e.g. @balvanera2006; @ives2007; @demazancourt2013].
+Two key drivers of population stability that have been comparatively understudied are response diversity [@winfree2009; @mori2013] --- different responses to the environment by functionally similar species or populations [@elmqvist2003] --- and the role of metapopulations [@schtickzelle2007].
 Here, we examine the role of response